 OSHA Healthcare Inspections

-What are OSHA Inspections?
+What Are OSHA Inspections?

 The Occupational Safety and Health Administration (OSHA) is a branch of the United States Department of Labor that monitors a variety of areas related to the safety and health of workers.
-Established by congress through the Occupational Safety and Health Act of 1970, OSHA ensures safe working conditions for workers by setting and enforcing regulatory standards and by providing educational opportunities and training resources to both employers and employees.
+Established by congress through the Occupational Safety and Health Act of 1970, OSHA ensures safe working conditions by setting and enforcing regulatory standards and by providing educational opportunities and training resources to both employers and employees.

 OSHA inspections are prioritized and conducted in order from the most hazardous working environments to the least.
 In order of priority, opportunities for inspection include: imminent danger situations, severe injuries and illnesses, worker complaints, referrals, targeted inspections (for industries at higher risk for hazard or workplaces that have experienced high rates of injuries and illnesses), and follow-up inspections.

-What is an OSHA Inspector Looking For?
+What Is an OSHA Inspector Looking For?